Operationalization is a fundamental process in qualitative research, turning abstract concepts into measurable variables.

 For example, to study the impact of a new teaching method on academic achievement, researchers might compare students' learning behaviors before and after the implementation of the method.
 They could also consider additional factors such as class participation and engagement in homework.

-By defining academic achievement through multiple indicators, researchers can gain a comprehensive understanding of the concept and its influencing factors.
+By defining academic achievement through multiple indicators, researchers can gain a richer understanding of the concept and its influencing factors.

 Operationalization in marketing involves defining consumer-related concepts in measurable terms to inform business strategies.
 For example, "brand loyalty" can be operationalized by looking at repeat purchase behavior, customer satisfaction, and brand advocacy.